akietorna/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c => a c program that outputs a string
-5-printf => prints a string followed by a newline 6-size.c => prints the size of the types in C
+5-printf => prints a string followed by a newline 6-size.c => prints the size of the types in C 100-intel => compiles c code to assembly language in the intel syntax